Should I buy a boat or rent one? Consider these factors

 Key takeaways

-• Buying is best for people who plan on boating frequently and can handle maintenance costs.
+- Buying is best for if you boat frequently and can handle maintenance costs.

-If you are looking to join the 100 million Americans who go boating each year, you may be considering whether you should rent or buy a boat.
+If you want to join the 100 million Americans who go boating each year, you may be considering whether you should rent or buy a boat.
 With many different sizes and types of boats, price points for renting and buying vary greatly.

-Both renting and buying boats have pros and cons, so you need to decide what works best for you.
-Consider your long-term boating goals and your budget when comparing your options.
+Both renting and buying boats have their pros and cons, so consider your long-term boating goals, your lifestyle and your budget when comparing options.

 Looking to have some maritime fun without all the responsibility?
 Renting a boat is the way to go.
-By renting, you get to enjoy a boat for a day or two without worrying about its day-to-day maintenance.
+By renting, you get to enjoy a boat for a day or two without worrying about its day-to-day maintenance and overall upkeep.

-There are many types of boats from small fishing boats to yachts and catamarans, so rental prices vary greatly.
-You can expect to pay at least $200 a day for a boat rental, but some cost multiple thousands of dollars per day, reaching as high as $50,000 for a super yacht.
+Because there are many types of boats, from small fishing boats to yachts and catamarans, rental prices vary greatly.
+You can expect to pay at least $200 a day for a boat rental.
+Some cost multiple thousands of dollars per day, reaching as high as $50,000 for a super yacht.
 If you only want to use the boat for a few hours, you may be able to find partial day boat rentals for a bit less.

 Advantages